 Medi-Hospice of Lumberton

-To send flowers to Ford Monroe Buffaloe, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ford Monroe Buffaloe, Jr., please visit our floral store.

 Haymount United Methodist Church

 225 N. Michigan Ave.
 Floor 17, Chicago IL 60601